""

 Prior Coursework

-With program approval, students may count no more than 18 credits of graduate coursework from other institutions.
+With program approval, students may transfer no more than 18 credits of graduate coursework from other institutions.
+Credits earned ten or more years prior to admission to a doctoral degree are not allowed to satisfy requirements.

 Probation